All Episodes

 Nobody's picked up the story.

-Other than Washington Times has it, they're just running the AP version.
+They're just running the AP version.

-Show up on the scene of a disaster, in this case, not caused by the drive by media, but show up.
+Show up on the scene of a disaster, in this case, not caused by the drive-by media, but show up.

-You take one side's version of it, and you broadcast that all over the world.
+You take one side's version of it and you broadcast that all over the world.

-You don't question it, you don't doubt it.
+You don't question it.

-You pronounce guilt and innocence in the circumstance, and then right down the road you go on to the next story to commit the same act.
+You pronounce guilt and innocence in the circumstance, and then right down the road, you go on to the next story to commit the same act.

 Why haven't they demanded an investigation?